Shade Trees for Sale

 (Larix laricina) Native and Deer Resistant

 This fascinating deciduous conifer drops its needles every fall after displaying golden yellow color (see top pic above).
-Decorative small cones (to one inch) are violet colored when young (see photo directly above) before turning light brown.
+Decorative small cones (to one inch) are violet colored when young (see photo at middle, above) before turning light brown.
 Easy to grow locally in saturated soils or under normal lawn and garden conditions.
 Though far more common in northern Wisconsin, glacial remnant tamarack populations can be found in the Madison area, including swamps on the south end of Rock Lake near Lake Mills.
 Fast growing when young, up to 24 inches annually on the eight street trees here in Cambridge.
 Reaches 50 ft. tall and 20 ft. wide and is known to be long-lived, reaching up to 180 years old.

 Musclewood